mmelmesary/Automated-DevOps-Project/README.md

 **To ensure that the application can handle increased traffic and load, we add an `autoscaling manifest` that scales the number of replicas based on resource usage metrics.**
 ___

-# Step 7 : Create Public Helm Chart Repository with GitHub Pages
+# STEP 8: Create Public Helm Chart Repository with GitHub Pages

 **1. Packaging the Helm Chart and Signing a Secret Key**